 Physical activity is important for children of all ages.
 Infants and young children learn new skills by exploring their surroundings and by playing with their family and toys.
 Preschool children learn how to interact with other children.
 School-aged children improve their balance and coordination by being active every day.

 - Maintain your heart and lung health

 - Reduce stress and make you feel better

 - Improve your sleep

 It’s important for your child to keep developing these skills.
 The goals of the rehab team during your child’s hospital stay are to:

 - Encourage movement and normal daily activities

-- Maintain strength and endurance during transplant
+- Maintain strength during transplant

 - Getting in and out of bed

 They will work with your child to help them slowly progress to more advanced exercises, such as: